ArunSharma15/CI301-BrightonIceAge/README.md

 # Current Features:

-* Displays a simple 3D scene with 'snow' effects.
+* Displays a simple 3D scene with 'snow' effects and spinning title text.